Strategic Debt Use for Business Growth: Entrepreneur's Guide

 Details of relevant industry-specific metrics

-The bottom line: Lenders are not typically looking for exponential growth projections, but rather prefer to see steady and reliable performance which ensures your ability to repay the loan.
+Remember, lenders typically prefer to see steady and reliable performance rather than exponential growth projections, as this demonstrates your ability to repay the loan.

 Demonstrate Financial Responsibility

-Show lenders you are a responsible steward of your business finances by:
+Show lenders you're a responsible steward of your business finances by:

 Maintaining accurate and up-to-date financial records